The 9 players Chelsea signed along with Eden Hazard & how they fared

 Loans to Sevilla, Fiorentina, Anderlecht and Trabzonspor followed before he moved permanently to Olympiakos in 2016.

-He’s currently at Hungarian side Ferencvaros, after short spells in Saudi Arabia with Al Raed and Al-Ahli.
-That’ll be quite a well-stamped passport then.
+Now retired after departing Hungarian outfit Ferencvaros last summer after short spells in Saudi Arabia with Al Raed and Al-Ahli.
+That’ll be a well-stamped passport.

 Having turned out for Lens while his older brother was tearing it up for their local rivals Lille, Thorgan and Eden enjoyed a family reunion at Chelsea in 2012 – but it wouldn’t last beyond pre-season.